arifimran5/http_loadbalancer/README.md

-# Simple HTTP Load Balancer
+# Switchblade : The Balancer

 ## Overview

-This repository contains a simple HTTP load balancer written in Go and a test HTTP server to demonstrate its functionality.
+It's a simple load balancer written in Go.

 ## Key Features